The Care Quality Commission (CQC) are the independent regulator of health and adult social care in England.

-We are facing the same pressures as being reported by GP practices across the country, and do believe that taking on more than 2,000 patients when a neighbouring practice closed (Willows in Bevendean) had some impact on the quality of the service we provide to patients The surgery has professional and enthusiastic teams who work hard to ensure we achieve a high quality, safe and effective service to our patients.
+We are facing the same pressures as being reported by GP practices across the country during Covid, and do believe that taking on more than 2,000 patients when a neighbouring practice closed (Willows in Bevendean) had some impact on the quality of the service we provide to patients.
+The surgery has professional and enthusiastic teams who work hard to ensure we achieve a high quality, safe and effective service to our patients.
 Staff continue to work hard and are committed to supporting patients to get the right care and support when they need it.”

 Please click here to see Allied Medical Practice "Statement Of Purpose" Statement Of Purpose